KorayErkan/tw-portfolio/tutorial/command-line-tutorial.md

 ## Advanced Text Search

-The cmdlet in question is `Select-String`, and it can be used to query the text data inside the files we have discovered in a directory.
+If you want to be able to check the files directly to find what you are looking for, the cmdlet you need is `Select-String`, and it can be used to query the text data inside the files we have discovered in a directory.

-This commandlet searches for phrases and patterns in text files, and its basic syntax is:
+This cmdlet searches for phrases and patterns in text files (although with some extra work it can do that in binary ones, too), and its basic syntax is:

 <pre id="ebnf-text">
 select-string-statement ::= Select-String